acefei/acefei.github.io/content/Web_Scraping_Practice.md

 ### Concurrency
 We will use [GRequests](https://github.com/kennethreitz/grequests) which allows you to use Requests with Gevent to make asynchronous HTTP Requests easily.
 Or use the fork: [FRequests](https://github.com/i-trofimtschuk/frequests)

-*Note:*
+The following need to be noted:

-1. Using pool to limit concurrency.
+#### 1. Using pool to limit concurrency.
 GRequests doesn't use pool by default, please see below code snippet:
 ```
 def map(requests, stream=False, size=None, exception_handler=None, gtimeout=None):